 We aren't going to take a stance on whether or not dogs or cats are better here.
 Instead, we are just going to hypothesize that unless they are invited into your house or are in an adorable cat video, you don't want them hanging around and doing their business in your children's sandbox or your flower beds.

-If that is the case, then a quick and easy solution is to pour undiluted vinegar around the edges of the areas you want to keep off limits.
+If that is the case, then a quick and easy solution is to pour undiluted white vinegar around the edges of the areas you want to keep off-limits.
+The smell of vinegar is enough to keep them away.

 10. Prevent dandruff